SmartlyDressedGames/Unturned-Docs/servers/server-hosting-rules.rst

 Recent changes
 --------------

+**2023-08-17:** Added reasoning behind flagging servers using an anycast proxy.

 **2023-02-15 revisions:** Many of the rules have been revised to be clearer, with regards to what is (or isn't) currently allowed.
 "Consumable microtransaction" is better defined, there are a couple of new examples, and deceptive pricing has its own dedicated a section.
 The monetization filter section also includes more information about the filter, its purpose, and which of the four options (including a newer "Monetized" option) your server should use.

 **2022-10-16 clarification:** Selling *vanilla* cosmetics, such as those available from the Stockpile or Steam Community Market, is not allowed.
 When offering cosmetics as a server microtransaction, the server network should should own (or have licensed) the rights to that content.
 Servers should not sell cosmetic content that they do not own the right to, such as vanilla cosmetics (either official, or community-contributed).